bbalet/stopwords/README.md

     cleanContent := stopwords.CleanContent(content, "en", true)

 Where *cleanContent* and *content* are strings containing an english text.
-And *en* is the ISO 639-1 code for English. https:en.wikipedia.org/wiki/List_of_ISO_639-1_codes
+And *en* is the ISO 639-1 code for English (it accepts a BCP 47 tag as well). https:en.wikipedia.org/wiki/List_of_ISO_639-1_codes

 ## Credits